 God made a time when it's light outside.
-What did He call that light?
-Yes, God called the light Day.
+What did He call that time when it's light outside?
+Yes, God called the light day.
 God made the daytime for us to play and do chores.
 After all that work and play, we need to rest.
-God called the darkness Night.
+God called the darkness night.
 Alexis, when do people sleep?
 That's right; we usually sleep at night when it's dark out.

 What does this picture show?
 Yes, it shows a boy running.
 Maybe he's playing with his friends.
-Would you play outside during the day or during the night?
+Would you play outside during the day or night?
 Yes, during the day.
 (Give each child a running puppy sticker.)
 This puppy is running and playing.
 Kyle, where should you stick this puppy on your page?
 (Give each child a sleeping puppy sticker.)
 This puppy is sleeping.
 Kyla, where should you stick this puppy on your page?